 Where a person lies on the scale for each of these traits describes their personality.
 It is also proposed that these traits are independent of each other.
 Simply put, knowing how agreeable a person is will not predict their level of any of the other 4 traits.

-The Five Traits
+The Five Traits of OCEAN model

 As the name suggests, this trait is about how open and willing a person is to new experiences.
 These can include cultural, adventurous, aesthetic and other experiences.
 A person who is willing to try these will have a higher rating of agreeableness, whereas a person who doesn’t like to try new things and prefers the status quo will rate lower on this trait.